 While the Soul EV delivers the typically compelling electric car dynamic of smooth and torquey performance and a quiet cabin, the whole package feels somewhat dated.

 Had this car been launched three years ago, it would have been easily class-competitive with the Nissan Leaf.
-But the world of the EV has moved on rapidly and the new Volkswagen e-Golf and Mercedes-Benz B-Class Electric Drive are better cars than the Soul EV.
+But the world of the EV has moved on rapidly and the Volkswagen e-Golf, e-Up and Mercedes-Benz B-Class Electric Drive are better cars than the Soul EV.
+While its not even in the same league as BMW's formidable i3.
+Also the Soul EV is looking decidedly old hat with the Renault Zoe being given a reboot for 2017 with the new model claiming to travel 250 miles per recharge, almost double the Kia's range.

 The two German models feel more refined both in terms of cabin ambience and ride quality, the drivetrains perform better and both cars have far superior handling.